Promare

-Promare (プロメア, Puromea) is a 2019 Japanese animated film co-produced by Trigger and XFLAG.
+Promare (プロメア, Puromea) is a 2019 Japanese animated science fiction action film co-produced by Trigger and XFLAG.
 It was directed by Hiroyuki Imaishi and written by Kazuki Nakashima.
 It features character and mecha designs by Shigeto Koyama, 3DCG animation by Sanzigen, and music by Hiroyuki Sawano.
-The film was released on May 24, 2019 in Japan, by Toho Animation.
+The film was released on May 24, 2019, in Japan, by Toho Animation.
 At the 2019 Annecy International Animation Film Festival, the film was selected as one of the ten films.
 It was nominated for Best Animated Feature — Independent at the 47th Annie Awards, but lost to Jérémy Clapin's I Lost My Body.

 Plot

-During a calamity known as the Great World Blaze, fires from mass spontaneous human combustions killed half the world's population.
-Certain humans developed pyrokinetic abilities during and subsequent to the event, and become known as the Burnish.

-Thirty years later, Galo Thymos is a member of the firefighting group Burning Rescue living in the city of Promepolis.
-The team responds to incidents involving Mad Burnish, a group of radical Burnish accused of being terrorists.
-As Galo succeeds in the mission of taking down the Mad Burnish, including their leader, Lio Fotia, they are sent to prison by Freeze Force, a police force owned by the city governor, Kray Foresight.
-However, Lio and the other Burnish prisoners break themselves free, and escape to a cave near a frozen lake, where Galo just happens to be nearby.
-He sees Lio failing to revive a mortally injured Burnish using a mouth-to-mouth flame transfer technique.
-Before they escape, Lio tells Galo that Kray is capturing Burnish for human experiments, shocking Galo as he worshipped Kray after the latter saved his life several years ago.
+During a catastrophe known as the Great World Blaze, mass spontaneous human combustions caused fires that killed half the world's population.
+During and after the event, some humans developed pyrokinetic abilities and became known as the Burnish.
+Thirty years later, Galo Thymos is a resident of the city of Promepolis and a member of the firefighting group Burning Rescue, which responds to incidents involving the Mad Burnish, a group of radical Burnish accused of being terrorists.
+As Galo defeats the Mad Burnish, including their leader, Lio Fotia, the Freeze Force, a police force owned by the city's governor, Kray Foresight, arrests them.
+However, Lio and the other prisoners break free and escape to a cave near a frozen lake, where Galo witnesses Lio failing to revive a mortally injured Burnish using a mouth-to-mouth flame transfer technique.
+Before they escape, Lio tells Galo that Kray is capturing Burnish for human experimentation, which shocks Galo, who worships Kray after he saved him from a fire several years ago.

-After Galo confronts Kray, he informs him that the Earth will soon be destroyed by an uncontrollable surge of magma from the earth's core.
-He reveals that the abilities of the Burnish can be used to create a warp drive, which he intends to use to flee Earth with a select portion of humanity.
-Galo objects to this plan, but Kray orders the soldiers to arrest Galo for treason.

-Meanwhile, Freeze Force manage to track down and recapture all of the Burnish population but Lio, who is sent into a nearby volcano by his companions.
-Infuriated by the abuse done toward his people, Lio unleashes all his hatred, turning into a giant flame dragon and burning down the city, with the intention of confronting Kray.
-Galo escapes from prison, and with the help of Burning Rescue, intervenes in the conflict, restraining and cooling him down enough, as Galo's colleague, Aina Ardebit, sends them off to the frozen lake.
+Galo confronts Kray, who informs him that Earth will soon be destroyed by an uncontrollable surge of magma from its core and that the Burnish's abilities can be used to create a warp drive, which he intends to use to flee Earth with a select portion of humanity.
+Galo opposes this plan, but is arrested for treason.
+Meanwhile, Freeze Force manages to track down and recapture all of the Burnish population except for Lio, whom his companions send into a nearby volcano.
+Enraged by the mistreatment of his people, Lio unleashes his hatred and transforms into a giant flaming dragon that burns down the city with the intent of confronting Kray.
+Galo escapes from prison and intervenes with the help of Burning Rescue, restraining and cooling Lio enough for Galo's colleague, Aina Ardebit, to send them to the frozen lake.